richardjalba/capture-portfolio/README.md

 •	Created a website with heavy use of React and various accessory technologies
 •	Utilized styled-components to write Sass markup within a given component
 •	Utilized framer-motion for animated transitions and engaging interface

-Note: Turns out the companies don't have footage.
-Will need to modify code, or decide to keep it for the future.